sergeymild/react-native-jsi-cpr/README.md

   errorInterceptor: (error) => error
 }

-// POST, PATCH, PUT, DELETE
-{
-  // `data` is the data to be sent as the request body
-  // Only applicable for request methods 'PUT', 'POST', 'DELETE' and 'PATCH'
+// Only applicable for request methods 'PUT', 'POST', 'DELETE' and 'PATCH' {
+  // syntax for `json`
   json: {
     firstName: 'Fred'
   }

+  // syntax for `string`
   string: 'Fred'

+  // syntax for `formUrlEncoded`
   formUrlEncoded: {
     firstName: 'Fred'
   }